Capenovus/ENPEG/README.md

 2. Run the ENPE-RemovalTool executable as Administrator
 3. Type in the numeric ID of the Entry which you want to delete
 4. Hit Enter

-## Additional Notes
-- I apologize for the horrendous UI